tameramiddlebrooks/All-The-Stars/README.md

 **Description**

-My react app is a horoscope app, where the user will have the option to choose their sun sign and read their daily horoscope.
+All The Stars is a horoscope app, where the user will have the option to choose their sun sign and read their daily horoscope.
 My goal is for this to be a fun app where a user could potentially log on at any point in their day, read their horoscope and be excited/intrigued by it, and learn a little bit more about their sun sign too.

 **Component Hierarchy**